 Travis joined the team in 2005, was team captain his senior year in 2008 and graduated with an BSME degree from Olin College of Engineering.
 He now works at Auris Surgical Robotics.
 He mentors the team on strategy, design, CAD, mechanical engineering, tool use and much more.
 He enjoys mentoring because it gives him a chance to work with smart kids on interesting problems.

 Steve joined the team in 2010 when his son was a freshman on the team, and enjoys helping students develop a passion for engineering, teamwork and leadership.
-He is now the team photograher and plays an important role in documenting the team history.
+He is now the team photographer and plays a role in documenting the team history.
 Steve has a background in electrical and systems engineering, and currently works at Microsoft managing the development of hardware for the cloud (large scalable rack mounted servers and storage).

 Finbarr joined the team in 2009 and has a background in electrical engineering.
 His sons, Nicholas and Kevin, graduated from the team in 2013.
 He mentors the team leadership in organization and finance and enjoys helping students develop as the next generation of engineers and leaders.

 A resident of Los Altos, Scott graduated with BS and MS degrees in electrical engineering from MIT.
 He mentors the team on electrical engineering and teaches the students to have very high standards when it comes to wiring, crimping and soldering - skills that are critical for high performing robots.
 Also, if they don't do it well enough Austin will make them redo it!